 Some key aspects of the structure and composition have a significant impact on the functioning of the board and autonomy of a university.
 Perhaps, the most critical issue is the presence of government officials on the board.
 Government officials have to take views aligned with the expectations and plans of the government and act in the interests of the government.
 Their presence impacts the autonomy of the university with respect to the state.
-Their presence is generally justified on the grounds that public funds are used and, therefore, some government official on the board, so as to provide the university maximum independence from the state in its governance.
+Their presence is generally justified on the grounds that public funds are used and, therefore, some governmental oversight is needed.
+Ideally, there should be no government official on the board, so as to provide the university maximum independence from the state in its governance.
 If such presence is necessary, it should be minimal, and the expectation should be that these officials facilitate the interaction with the government that a public university might need.